inlab-geo/espresso/docs/source/contribute.rst

 Additionally, we encourage you to add a Jupyter Notebook with an identical name into the folder Jupyter Notebooks that contains the following:

-1. An extensive description of the new Inversion Test Problem, containing information about (but not limited to)...:
+1. An extensive description of the new Espresso Problem, containing information about (but not limited to)...:

    - the forward calculation (ie. the underlying physics) and how it was implemented.